igor-240340/LCD1602-HD44780-AVR/README.md

 ### Busy Flag Handling

 - **Busy Flag Wait**:
-  - `WAITBUSY`: Wait until the busy-flag is cleared, indicating that the LCD is ready for the next command.
+  - `WAITBUSY`: Wait until the busy flag is cleared, indicating that the LCD is ready for the next command.

 ## Usage